appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 * A Mac with [Xcode](https://developer.apple.com/xcode/) and the Xcode Command Line Developer Tools.

-Appium handles installing the application to the device, using `ideviceinstaller` (which is installed as part of `libimobiledevice`), but it is sometimes easier to pre-install your app using Xcode to ensure there are no problems (see again the [Apple
+(Only for Appium versions below 1.15.0) Appium handles installing the application to the device, using `ideviceinstaller` (which is installed as part of `libimobiledevice`), but it is sometimes easier to pre-install your app using Xcode to ensure there are no problems (see again the [Apple